Tempera: Tempera grassa

-Adding oil in no more than a 1:1 ratio with the egg yolk by volume produces a water-soluble medium with many of the color effects of oil paint, although it cannot be painted thickly.
+Adding oil in no more than a 1:1 ratio with the egg yolk by volume produces a water-soluble medium with many of the color effects of oil paint, although it cannot be painted thickly as it would crack.
+Tempera grassa was detected in several Renaissance paintings by artists such as Botticelli.

 Pigments

-Some of the pigments used by medieval painters, such as cinnabar (contains mercury), orpiment (contains arsenic), or lead white (contains lead) are highly toxic.
+Some of the pigments used by medieval painters, such as cinnabar (contains mercury), orpiment (contains arsenic), or lead white (contains lead) are highly toxic if accidentally ingested or inhaled.
 Most artists today use modern synthetic pigments, which are less toxic but have similar color properties to the older pigments.
 Even so, many (if not most) modern pigments are still dangerous unless certain precautions are taken; these include keeping pigments wet in storage to avoid breathing their dust.

 Application

 Tempera paint dries rapidly.
 It is normally applied in thin, semi-opaque or transparent layers.
-Tempera painting allows for great precision when used with traditional techniques that require the application of numerous small brush strokes applied in a cross-hatching technique.
-When dry, it produces a smooth matte finish.
+Tempera painting allows for great precision when used with traditional techniques that often require the application of numerous small brush strokes applied in a cross-hatching technique.
+When dry, it produces a smooth satin or slightly matte finish.
 Because it cannot be applied in thick layers as oil paints can, tempera paintings rarely have the deep color saturation that oil paintings can achieve because it can hold less pigment (lower pigment load).
-In this respect, the colors of an unvarnished tempera painting resemble a pastel, although the color deepens if a varnish is applied.
+In this respect, the colors of an unvarnished tempera painting resemble a fresco, although the color deepens if a varnish is applied.
 On the other hand, tempera colors do not change over time, whereas oil paints darken, yellow, and become transparent with age.

 Ground

-Tempera adheres best to an absorbent ground that has a lower oil content than the tempera binder used (the traditional rule of thumb is "fat over lean", and never the other way around).
+Tempera adheres best to an absorbent ground.
 The ground traditionally used is inflexible Italian gesso, and the substrate is usually rigid as well.
 Historically wood panels were used as the substrate, and more recently un-tempered masonite or medium density fiberboard (MDF) have been employed; heavy paper is also used.

 Pre-made paints

 Apart from the traditional process of mixing pigment with egg yolk, new methods include egg tempera sold in tubes by manufacturers such as Sennelier and Daler-Rowney.
-These paints do contain a slight amount of oil to enhance durability within the container.
+These paints do contain a slight amount of oil in order to extend longevity within the container.
 Notable egg tempera artist and author Koo Schadler points out that because of this addition of oil "tubed 'egg tempera' paints are actually 'tempera grassa', an emulsion of egg yolk and a drying oil (generally with other additives, such as preservatives and stabilizers).
 Tempera grassa has some of the working properties of both egg tempera and oil painting and is a perfectly viable medium – however it is not the same as pure, homemade egg tempera and behaves differently."Marc Chagall used Sennelier egg tempera tube paints extensively.